Access credentials for interactive development work using AWS SDK for Java 2.x - AWS SDK for Java 2.x

 For increased security, AWS recommends that you configure the SDK for Java to use temporary credentials instead of long-lived credentials.
 Temporary credentials consist of access keys (access key id and secret access key) and a session token.
-We recommend that you configure the SDK to automatically get temporary credentials, since the token refresh process is automatic.
-You can, however, provide the SDK with temporary credentials directly.

 IAM Identity Center configuration

-When you configure the SDK to use IAM Identity Center single sign-on access as described in Setup overview in this guide, the SDK automatically uses temporary credentials.
+When you configure the SDK to use IAM Identity Center single sign-on access as described in Setup overview in this guide, the SDK uses temporary credentials.

 For more details about how the SDK gets temporary credentials from the configuration, see the Understanding IAM Identity Center authentication section of the AWS SDKs and Tools Reference Guide.

-Retrieve from AWS access portal
+Retrieve temporary credentials from the AWS access portal

 As an alternative to IAM Identity Center single sign-on configuration, you can copy and use temporary credentials available in the AWS access portal.
 You can use the temporary credentials in a profile or use them as values for system properties and environment variables.